E-constellatio/.github/profile/README.md

         </summary>
         <div align="left">
             <p>
-                Lux Digitalis is the E-constellatio branch which offer digital consulting and freelancing in web design, integration (front end and back end), AI and cloud infrastructure.
+                Lux Digitalis is the E-constellatio's branch which offer digital consulting and freelancing in web design, integration (front end and back end), AI and cloud infrastructure.
 Its strong experience in web development is showing through products offered by other E-constellatio branches.
-We provide skilled people who mastered in a plenty of technologies such as :
+We provide skilled people who mastered plenty of technologies such as :
             </p>
         </div>
         <a href="https://www.typescriptlang.org/">